Echinodorus: Cultivation

 Echinodorus are by nature marsh and bog plants that can grow submersed.
 Many species are grown in aquariums.
 They prefer good light and grow best in a deep, nutrient-rich substrate.
 Most will grow in variable water conditions, though the majority need tropical or sub-tropical temperature ranges.
 Propagation is by division or by adventitious new plants developing on submerged flowering stems.
 The larger species make magnificent specimen plants for the larger aquarium, though they may form aerial leaves in good conditions.
 If the inflorescence forms submersed, small plantlets will form instead of flowers.
 If grown emersed and kept humid, flowers and seeds will normally readily form.
 The seeds can be grown in damp sand in warm, damp conditions.
 Additional CO2 often helps in strong growth.

 Many species are popular in the aquarium or pond.
 The Amazon sword plants are one of the most popular aquarium plants for their attractive form and general hardiness.

-A submerged culture system was developed for rapid micropropagation of this commercially important aquarium plant, ‘Amazon sword’ (Echinodorus ‘Indian Red’).
+A submerged culture system was developed for rapid micropropagation of this commercially important aquarium plant Amazon sword (Echinodorus 'Indian Red').

 Taxonomy

 The genus Baldellia seems to be very closely related.
 In the latest revision by Karel Rataj, 62 species, 2 subspecies, and 2 varieties are listed.

-All species of Echinodorus are variable according to hether they are growing emerse or submerged and their growing conditions.
+All species of Echinodorus are variable according to whether they are growing emersed or submerged and their growing conditions.
 In addition they can hybridise in the wild or through artificial means.
 Many forms have been given subspecific status or as named forms in the aquarium trade.
-Accoording to aquarists some of these forms persist in all growing conditions.
+According to aquarists some of these forms persist in all growing conditions.